arundeegutla/Alg0Run/README.md

 Alg0Run is an educational coding typing platform that combines a user-friendly and gamified interface to enhance data structure and algorithm skills while boosting typing speed.
 The 36-hour journey was challenging, but incredibly rewarding, thanks to the support and guidance from the talented individuals we met during the event.

-## Tech Stack
+## Tech Stack and Tools
-1. Firebase
+1. Firebase - backend and authentication
-2. Express.js
+2. Express.js - API Framework
-3. Next.js
+3. Next.js - Frontend Framework
+4. DigitalOcean - Hosting

 ## Screens
 ![Screenshot 2023-10-16 at 12 24 21 AM](https://github.com/arundeegutla/Alg0Run/assets/55728123/aa603029-2859-4945-8313-29f723c29300)